 I kind of like the contrast between the blue slide and polished barrel, but I don’t know if it is a good idea to use vinegar in the process, considering what it may do to the bore… I have experience using diluted vinegar to bring out “hamon” of Japanese style production swords.
 You’ll be surprised how much acid even diluted vinegar has and how it will tarnish and eat naked steel continuously (even after washing it off with hot water).
 That is why you must soak the sword in ammonia for a while to completely neutralize the acidity of vinegar if you ever use even diluted vinegar on it.
 If you must use vinegar to polish the barrel, I would also soak the polished barrel in ammonia for an hour or so to completely neutralize the acidity from vinegar.

 |Home | Forum | Active Topics | What's New|

 |« Previous Thread | Next Thread »|

 |Search tags for this page|

-gun barrel in vinegar,
+can i do my gun in vinegar,

-polish gun barrell with vinegar,
+polish gun barrel with vinegar,

 polishing glock barrel with vinegar,

 Click on a term to search for related topics.